bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 ## Part 2...

 Stay tuned for *Configurable Builds - Part 2*, ETA next week.
-We'll cover *transitions*, which make it possible to build different targets with different settings.
+We'll talk about building different targets with different settings through *transitions*.
 We'll also discuss why you need to watch your build size when using these features.